 READ MORE: The 20 Best Western NC Small Towns To Visit (and Live In!)

-RESERVATIONS: Check prices for Dog Friendly Sugar Mountain Condo via VRBO
+Check Rates: Dog Friendly Sugar Mountain Condo via VRBO

 After a long day of exploring some of our favorite Blue Ridge Parkway overlooks in NC, we made our way down the side of a mountain, through a forest whose autumn leaves glowed like colorful gems against the evening sky.